Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you see yourself spending plenty of time in central Europe and the countries surrounding Germany (e.g., Austria, Switzerland, Belgium), then German will be a handy language to know.

-Although there are fewer fluent German speakers the world over, German is the most influential economy making up the European Union, so being able to speak German in a business or financial career makes plenty of sense.
+Although there are fewer fluent German speakers the world over, Germany is the most influential economy in the European Union, so being able to speak German in a business or financial career makes plenty of sense.

-Learning German as opposed to French could also benefit you if you have ancestors who were from Germany and you want to connect to your roots.
+Learning German could also benefit you if you have ancestors who were from Germany and you want to connect to your roots.
 If you have any people in your life who speak fluent German who can help you practice, then that’s a plus.

 German culture is full of wonderful treasures, too, including contributions from literature, music, art, and science.